sisakat/SiImageViewer/README.md

 | `Shift + R + Left Mouse Button`   | Precise rot. around cursor     |
 | `R`                               | Reset all transformations      |

+## Building
+To get a quick look the repository contains a small main window where you can open an image and interact with the viewer.

+To build this project open it in QtCreator or manually build it given the CMakeLists.txt.